adamsilver/fdpb/README.md

 There are two main ways in which users surf the web.
 They consume information which is passive, and they also input information which is active.
 This latter part is taken care of using forms.

 Forms are interesting because whilst in many respects they are so simple, they do attract a host of problems when it comes to usability.
 They are often the target of innovative designs that in the end are of no use to users.
+We should focus on user frustration when it comes to any aspect of a user's experience with our product.

+When it comes to forms, user's won't be delighted because a label animated or that text boxes are styled *differently*.
+They will be delighted because they got through it easily.
+Things made sense.
+Fields were understandable.
+When and if they made an error, it was clear why, and therefore fixing it was easy.

 In fact, as much as I love designing forms, they are a source of friction for users.
 They are certainly not a joy.
 With that said, designing a good form isn't that hard.